LIBERTY

 is further requested this court declare the FRCrP 7 (c)(3) provision that “a

-citation’s omission is (not) a ground to dismiss the indictment or information
+citation’s omission is (not) a ground to dismiss the indictment or

-judge to exercise jurisdiction from a form identified as an indictment that
+a judge to exercise jurisdiction from a form identified as an indictment that

 does not cite a statute imposing a legal duty upon the defendant is an